juangonzalez317770/VaR-Financial-Model/README.md

-# Value at Risk (VaR) Model in Python
+# Value at Risk (VaR) Financial Model

 ## Project Description
 This project implements a Value at Risk (VaR) model to measure financial risk using historical market data.
-The objective is to estimate the maximum expected loss of an asset over a given time horizon at a specified confidence level.
+The objective is to estimate the **maximum expected loss** of an asset over a given time horizon at a specified confidence level.
 ---

 ## What does this project do?